 The Examples are intended to help you compare the cost of investing in the Portfolio with the cost of investing in other mutual funds.
 The Examples assume that you invest \$10,000 in the Portfolio for the time periods indicated and then redeem all of your shares at the end of those periods.
-The Examples also assume that your investment has a 5% return each year and that the Portfolio's operating expenses stay the same.
+The Examples also assume that your investment has a 5% return each year and that the Portfolio's operating expenses stay the same and that any fee waiver is in effect only for the first year.
 Although your actual costs may be higher or lower, based on these assumptions your costs as reflected in the Examples would be: